Teaching and Learning

-Teaching is by lecture - where all the students taking the module are introduced to a topic by the lecturer, and/or seminar - where students are split into smaller groups discussing work prepared earlier.
+Teaching is primarily by lecture and seminar.
+In lectures, all students taking the module are introduced to a topic.
+In seminars, students are split into smaller groups to discuss prepared work.

 This means that one hour you might be sitting in a big lecture hall listening to a lecture; the next, you could be in a small group trying to work out the meaning of a key political text or tract.
 In seminars, we also utilise individual and group presentations, films, role-plays and simulations.

 As part of our commitment to research-led teaching excellence, we make widespread use of internet-based teaching strategies to complement lectures and seminars.
 These may be core texts, chapters, articles, video clips or visual materials such as propaganda posters and election manifestoes.
 This approach will enable you to develop crucial IT skills as you learn the discipline of politics.

 We present you with a variety of different challenges and types of assessment, including exams, essays, verbal presentations and projects.
 Each unit is assessed separately, meaning there are no daunting final exams at the end of your degree.

 You will be given a copy of our marking criteria which provides guidance on how your work is marked.
 Your work will be marked in a timely manner and you will receive feedback on the tasks you are given.

 We aim to provide a learning environment that will enrich your life and live up to the ideal of a global education.
 You will engage directly in our common pursuit of cutting-edge, policy relevant and curiosity-driven research.

 In the process, we will stretch you and test you; we will ask you to push yourself and to question your assumptions and those of the people and societies around you.
 Above all, we will offer you an experience that will indelibly shape the way you view the world and your place in it.